boristsr/gdcorner-website/_posts/2019-11-25-TextureUpscalingPipeline.md

 ## Future Work

-Now that this pipeline is in place I want to iterate much more quickly over this process.
+Now that this pipeline is in place I plan to iterate much more quickly over this process.
 Some of the improvements I’m planning are:

 * Additional super-resolution implementations
     * NVIDIA (If I can get access)